Rehband/Getting-And-Cleaning-Data/CodeBook.md

 The raw data in this project was collected from the accelerometers and gyroscopes in Samsung Galaxy S smartphones while test subjects performed six activities (standing, sitting, walking, etc.)

-**We combined the multiple raw files into single data set following this steps:**
+**We combined the multiple raw files into single data set following these steps:**

 1. Vertically merge the training and test data, subject data and activity data
 2. Select a subset of the measurement columns.